-Omega-3 fatty acids, low-fat content, and high protein levels: we all know the benefits of eating fish.
+Omega-3 fatty acids, low fat content, and high protein levels: we all know the benefits of eating fish.
 On the other hand, high levels of mercury and other toxins in polluted environments make a lot of health experts question the safety of seafood in general.

 But, what does that mean for our four-legged companions?

-Can dogs eat seafood and fish?
+Can dogs eat seafood, including fish?

 Before you take the bait, find out what are the benefits and the risks, as well as which types of seafood you should feed your dog, and which are best left to the sharks.

 - Should You Feed Seafood to Your Dog?
 Benefits & Risks

 - Seafood You Should Never Give to Your Dog

 - The Takeaway

 Even if there was no ongoing debate about the benefits and healthiness of marine foods, the question remains: is it safe for a dog to eat fish, shrimp, or any other type of seafood?